ianeyk/olin-cafe-f22/hws/4/HW4.md

 ## Testing

 It would be infeasible to test the 32-input mux and the 32-bit adder exhaustively, as this would require at least $2^{32}$ tests.
-My python scripts test the inputs exhaustively if it would require fewer than $2^{10}$ runs; otherwise, it generates $2^{10}$ random input combinations to validate.
+My python scripts test the inputs exhaustively if and only if it would require fewer than $2^{10}$ runs; otherwise, they generate $2^{10}$ random input combinations to validate.

 ## To run

 Simply `make mux 32` and `make adder 32` will generate the required files and run the test scripts.

-You should see a printout of no more than $2^{10}$ test cases and the results of the test (success or failure).
+You should see a printout of no more than $2^{10}$ random test cases and the results of the test (success or failure).

 You can also do this for any size of mux and any size of adder.
 Try `make mux 5` and `make adder 8`, for example.

+It will also work for more than 32 inputs.
+Verilog doesn't like to generate more than 32-bit random numbers out of the box, so I concatenate digits to create arbitrarily-sized random bit strings for testing.
+Try `make mux 256` (it will take a few seconds to run).

+Once you have done the `make` command, you can see the generated `.sv` files in the folders `generated_muxes` and `generated_adders`, respectively.
+There should be two `.sv` files for each size of mux / adder, for example `mux32.sv` and `test_mux32.sv`.
+One defines the `mux32` module and the other runs the test bench.